phantomics/specops/README.md

 ### Assembly in Context

 The above syntax for X86 assembly differs notably from that used by standard assemblers, where the width of an operation is determined by the names used to reference the registers.
 In the above example a width directive is passed to the instruction, similar to way that M68K operations are formatted.
-If desired, a more traditional X86 could be implemented fairly easily, mapping register references like `:eax` to width specifications in operation calls.
+If desired, a more traditional X86 syntax could be implemented fairly easily, mapping register references like `:eax` to width specifications in operation calls.

 The width specification is used by default because it corresponds more closely to how X86 instructions are encoded and because it's easier to write macros to generate instructions with explicit width specs.
 There is another reason best illustrated by the following example: